What is a speech delay and how we can help

 • Language is not just about words; it’s a tool for social connection.
 A child with speech delay may exhibit difficulty engaging in conversations or responding to social cues from others.

-Frustration and Behavioral Changes:
+Frustration and Behavioural Changes:

 • Imagine having a world of thoughts and feelings but struggling to express them.
 For a child experiencing speech delay, this frustration might manifest in behavioural changes, such as physically acting out, withdrawal, or heightened emotional responses.